 You’ll be prompted to tune your speaker with Trueplay™ during setup.
 If you choose to wait, you can always come back to it later from the Settings menu.
 Tap System, select Ray from the list of products, and then tap Trueplay in the Sound section.

-Ray is the perfect start to your Sonos home cinema.
+Ray is the perfect start to your Sonos home theatre.

 Ray isn’t just designed to enhance your viewing experience, but to bring stunning high-res audio into your home, too.
 One of the best ways to do this is with Sonos Radio: our expertly-curated selection of stations designed to soundtrack everything from early-morning alarms to late-night partying.
 With exclusive stations curated by musical luminaries like Erykah Badu, Brian Eno, and The Chemical Brothers, as well as thousands of global radio stations and our own selection of Sleep Sounds to help you fall asleep, Sonos Radio brings you music for every moment.